brickstoviks008/linkedin-post-generator/README.md

 ### *Turn a topic into a scroll-stopping LinkedIn post — in your voice, in seconds.*

-An AI-powered content generation tool that learns from real LinkedIn posts and produces new ones matching a target writing style, tone, and length — powered by **Few-Shot Learning** and **LLaMA 3.1 70B** via Groq.
+An AI-powered content generation tool that learns from real LinkedIn posts and produces new ones matching a target writing style, tone, and length — powered by **Few-Shot Learning** and **openai/gpt-oss-20b** via Groq.

 ---